back280/IO-SoSe-2015-flip-board/README.md

 [![](images/2015_09_28_BIlder_Github_1920x10808.png)](https://vimeo.com/140693150)
 _Password: Pan_

 The main problem was to generate enough air pressure to play the flute.
-So looking up for a generator or compressor was the first step I had to take.
-This turned out to be the most problematic part.
-I couldn´t find a generator that had enough power and at the same time runs almost silently.
+Looking for a generator or compressor was the first step I had to take.
+This turned out to be the most difficult part.
+I couldn´t find a generator that had enough power and runs almost silently at the same.
 I bought compressed air, a 12V mini compressor and was about to order a lego pneumatic generator providing about three bar air pressure, when I decided to reconsider my motor poster idea.

-After searching the web for new ideas I end up on this page by accident: [www.007james.com](http://www.007james.com/gadgets/aston_martin_db5.php).
-I was fascinated by Bonds license flip plate Q installed in his Aston Martin and decided to work with it.
-So I came up with the idea of a flip board device that tempts the viewer to grab at something, e.g money or sweets, lying on a board.
+After searching online for new ideas I ended up on this website by accident: [www.007james.com](http://www.007james.com/gadgets/aston_martin_db5.php).
+I was inspired by Bonds license flip plate Q installed in his Aston Martin and decided to work with it.
+Finally I came up with the idea of a flip board device that tempts the viewer to grab at something, e.g money or sweets, lying on a board.
 At the moment, when the viewer is about to grab, the board flips and unveils a coin slot and a text, with a demand for donation saying: "Giving feels better than receiving."

 ![](images/2015_09_28_BIlder_Github_1920x10809.png)

-I started to make first prototype and looked up for fitting components to buy.
+I started to make several first prototypes and looked for fitting components to buy.

 - I needed a stepper motor and a driver to rotate the board.
 - A fitting case made of MDF.